LA SCCC Charity List - 2025:

 www.thebryc.org 225-456-5752

-Provides best-in-class college-preparatory resources – for free – so under-resourced high school students can enter, persist in, and graduate from college and earn career-track jobs.
+Provides best-in-class college-preparatory services - for free - so underserved teens in the Capital Region can enter, persist in, and graduate college and earn career-track jobs.

 1098 Cancer Association of Louisiana